 30.7.8 Format and Validation of Start-Up and Shut-Down Times.

 For a Generating Unit or a Resource-Specific System Resource, the submitted Start-Up Time expressed in minutes (min) as a function of down time expressed in minutes (min) must be a staircase function with up to three (3) segments defined by a set of 1 to 4 down time and Start-Up Time pairs.
 The Start-Up Time is the time required to start the resource if it is offline longer than the corresponding down time.
+The ISO models Start-Up Times for Multi-Stage Generating Resource at the configuration level and Multi-Stage Generating Resource transition times are validated based on the Multi-Stage Generating Resource transition matrix submitted as provided in Section 27.8.
 The last segment will represent the time to start the unit from a cold start and will extend to infinity.
 The submitted Start-Up Time function shall be validated as follows:

 (a) The first down time must be zero (0) min.